Personality rights: South Korea

+South Korea's portrait rights are too widely recognized compared to other countries.
+Because of this, it is common for South Korean media reports to blur people's faces in press photos, even though there is no problem of defamation.
+In contrast, most countries regard blur as a distortion of the truth.
+It is common that the public's faces photographed only in the South Korean media are blurred even when there in no possibility of defamation.
+Criticism has been raised against this.

 Spain

 According to the agency (Spanish) Data Protection for the collection and dissemination on Internet of images of a person without their consent may be a serious breach of the Data Protection Act which would be punishable by a minimum fine of 60,000 euros.
 According to El Mundo Data Protection Agency decided to investigate ex officio by the mere distribution of the image of a person on the Internet without their consent.